regina-normal/regina/packaging/readmes/README-macosx-fink.txt

   example$ fink install regina-normal-dev

-MacOS X support is very new for Regina, so please do mail me at bab@debian.org if you run into difficulties.
+MacOS X support is relatively new for Regina, so please do mail me at bab@debian.org if you run into difficulties.
 It is hoped that future releases of Regina can be offered as standalone pre-build Mac applications (the sort that you simply drag onto the hard drive), but we